-We have data on 69 companies that use vSphere Fault Tolerance (FT).
-The companies using vSphere Fault Tolerance (FT) are most often found in United States and in the Computer Software industry. vSphere Fault Tolerance (FT) is most often used by companies with >10000 employees and >1000M dollars in revenue.
-Our data for vSphere Fault Tolerance (FT) usage goes back as far as 3 years and 10 months.
+We have data on 95 companies that use vSphere Fault Tolerance (FT).
+The companies using vSphere Fault Tolerance (FT) are most often found in United States and in the Information Technology and Services industry. vSphere Fault Tolerance (FT) is most often used by companies with >10000 employees and >1000M dollars in revenue.
+Our data for vSphere Fault Tolerance (FT) usage goes back as far as 5 years and 8 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Data Replication & Disaster Recovery.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Data Replication & Disaster Recovery.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Data Replication & Disaster Recovery category, vSphere Fault Tolerance (FT) has a market share of about 0.2%.
 Other major and competing products in this category include:

 VMware vSphere Fault Tolerance (FT) provides continuous availability for applications in the event of server failures by creating a live shadow instance of a virtual machine that is always up-to-date with the primary virtual machine.
 In the event of a hardware outage, vSphere FT automatically triggers failover ensuring zero downtime and preventing data loss.

-Looking at vSphere Fault Tolerance (FT) customers by industry, we find that Computer Software (34%) and Information Technology and Services (13%) are the largest segments.
+Looking at vSphere Fault Tolerance (FT) customers by industry, we find that Information Technology and Services (28%), Computer Software (17%) and Telecommunications (5%) are the largest segments.

 60% of vSphere Fault Tolerance (FT) customers are in United States and 11% are in India.